Jet d’Eau Fountain (Water fountain)

 The United Nations Building

 This enormous complex, which covers a surface area equal to that of Versailles, was completed in 1936.
 Since 1946 it has housed the Office of the United Nations, successor to the League of Nations founded by the U.S. President Wilson in Geneva in 1920.
 Guided tours permit visitors to admire the splendid rooms they have only previously seen on television.
-You may also sign the Golden Book for Peace and thus register your personal commitment to furthering this planetary cause.
+You may also sign the Golden Book for Peace.